3mdeb/blog.3mdeb.com/source/_posts/2017-06-30-uefi-slash-edk-ii-corebootpkg-on-pc-engines-apu2.markdown

 ---

 Recently we were reached by person interested in running CoreOS on APU2.
-CoreOS is very interesting system from security point of view it was created to support containers out of the box.
+CoreOS is very interesting system from security point of view.
+It was created to support containers and scalability out of the box.
 Unfortunately it requires firmware supporting GPT.
-At that point I was not sure if I can utilize GRUB GPT support on APU2, but this lead to other questions:
+At that point I was not sure if I can utilize GRUB GPT support on APU2, but this led to other questions:

 - Is it possible to boot UEFI-aware OS on PC Engines APUx boards ?
-- What level of security I can get with UEFI-awere OS in comparison to coreboot ?
+- What level of security I can get with UEFI-aware OS in comparison to coreboot ?

 Those question were much more interesting to firmware developer, because of that we decided to triage [coreboot UEFI payload](https://github.com/tianocore/tianocore.github.io/wiki/Coreboot_UEFI_payload)